-5. Ambulation/Locomotion
+- 5. Ambulation/Locomotion - a.
+Included in Task:

 Walking or moving from place to place with or without an assistive device (including wheelchair).

 A PCW may assist clients with ambulation only if the client has the ability to balance and bear weight reliably, when the client is independent with an assistive device, or when the PCW is assisting a skilled care provider or Unpaid Family Caregiver who is competent in providing the skilled aspect of care.